96-LB/CustomPortRifts/README.md

 2. Inside the folder for your level, create a new folder called `CustomPortRifts`.

+3. Inside the new folder, create subfolders called `Hero` and/or `Counterpart` to add custom portraits for the left and right side, respectively.

-3. Inside the new folder, create subfolders called `Normal`, `DoingPoorly`, `DoingWell`, and/or `VibePower`.
+4. Inside the counterpart and/or hero folders, create subfolders called `Normal`, `DoingPoorly`, `DoingWell`, and/or `VibePower`.
    > ℹ️ You don't need all of these, but at least one needs to have sprites inside of it for your custom portrait to load.

-4. Add your custom sprites as `.png` files inside the corresponding subfolders.
+5. Add your custom sprites as `.png` files inside the corresponding subfolders.
 To use an animation, upload each individual frame as a separate `.png` file.
    > ℹ️ The frames should be in alphabetical order.
 See below for more details regarding animations.

    > ℹ️ Here's an example of what your custom track directory could look like: